+The Deer Tick (Ixodes scapularis)

-The deer tick (Ixodes scapularis), also known as the "black-legged tick", is a small tick mostly inhabiting the coastal areas of York and Cumberland Counties.
+Also known as the "black-legged tick", is a small tick found almost statewide, especially central and southern Maine.
 It is the principal vector of Borrelia burgdorferi, the Lyme disease spirochete (bacterium) in the northeastern United States.
 Ticks must remain attached to the host for at least 24 hours in order to infect the host.
-The early signs of the disease usually show up as a rash at the bite site and then flu-like symptoms.
+The early signs of the disease usually show up as a rash at the bite site followed by flu-like symptoms.
 Untreated cases may lead to arthritic conditions and possible neurological problems.
-Medical care should be sought when a person is bitten by a deer tick or is exhibits Lyme disease symptoms.
-For more information on deer ticks and Lyme Disease, refer to the Public Health Fact Sheet entitled: "Lyme Disease in Maine", available from the University of MainePest Management Office, the Maine Forest Service Forest & Insect Disease Lab and the Maine Centers for Disease Control.
+Medical care should be sought when a person is bitten by a deer tick or exhibits Lyme disease symptoms.